timmypotts/chinook-api/README.md

 # Chinook Api

-This is an API that interacts with a postgreSQL database.
+This is a Node/Express API that interacts with a postgreSQL database.
 The base URL is `http://crud.timpotts.xyz/api`.
 From there you may add queries to interact with that database.

+## Installation

+To get started, clone the git repo and set up a database using the .sql file in the root directory.
+Then cd into the server directory and hit `npm i`, followed by `npm start`.

 ## Actors